chocolatey/choco-wiki/QuickDeployment/QuickDeploymentSetup.md

 ___
 ## Step 1: Import Virtual Environment

-Chooose one of the following methods for what your hypervisor environment supports.
+Choose one of the following methods for what your hypervisor environment supports.

 ### Platform: Hyper-V (Appliance)